We may collect a share of sales or other compensation from the links on this page.

 How Long Do Helmets Last?

-A hockey helmet can last for up to 10 years, however, the CDC advises that you get a new one after it has been used for 5 years.
-While the helmets can last for a decade, if you’re using them frequently, they will deteriorate over the years and become less effective at protecting you.
+A hockey helmet can last for up to 10 years.
+However, the CDC advises getting a new one after using it for five years.
+While the helmets can last for a decade, they will deteriorate over the years and become less effective at protecting you if you're using them frequently.

 How Should You Maintain Your Helmet?

-There’s not a whole lot to the maintenance process for ice hockey helmets.
-Provided that you let it air out after games, that’s pretty much it.
+There's not much to the maintenance process for ice hockey helmets.
+Provided that you let it air out after games, that's pretty much it.

-The only other form of maintenance would be if parts have come loose and need tightening.
+The only other form of maintenance will be if parts have come loose and need tightening.

 Is It Okay to Buy a Used Helmet?

-It’s best to buy these helmets new because you can never be completely sure of the amount of wear and tear that they have taken.
+It's best to buy these new helmets because you can never be completely sure of how much wear and tear they have taken.

-Despite the fact that you may be getting a good deal for a helmet that looks brand new, it’s likely that it has taken a lot of damage that has weakened it.
-You’re also not able to wear used helmets in official games as they have to be certified.
+Although you may be getting a good deal for a brand new helmet, it's likely that it has taken a lot of damage that has weakened it.

 How Can You Prevent Skin Irritation When Wearing a Helmet?